Tastaturberuf/contao-lazy-bundle/README.md

 ### Lazy ScopeMatcher

 Instead of injecting two services for scope matching, you can use the `LazyScopeMatcher` class as wrapper.
 As default the taken request is the current one.
+Since Contao 5.4 you dont need this anymore, you csn use the default ScopeMatcher without needing the RequestStack.

 ```php
 # /src/Services/YourService.php